rbuurma/rise-2015/Rise_assignment_6.md

 The set of fields that break down the novels' titles are text data rather numerical data; while we could do some counts of them in Fusion, perhaps a visualization tool better suited to a collection of words, like a simple word cloud, would make more sense.

 In Excel or another spreadsheet program, copy the column you are interested in.
-Paste it into TextWrangler or a similar program.
+Paste it into TextWrangler, Notepad++, or a similar program.
 Using the "find a replace" function, find all of the commas and replace them with one blank space.

 Copy the resulting words (the extra spaces won't make a difference) and drop them into www.jasondavies.com/wordcloud or another wordcloud generator of your choosing.